 The U.S. Environmental Protection Agency (EPA) has created the Environmental Technology Verification (ETV) Program to facilitate the deployment of innovative or improved environmental technologies through performance verification and dissemination of information.
-The goal of the ETV program is to further environmental protection by substantially accelerating the acceptance and use of improved and more cost-effective technologies.
+The goal of the ETV Program is to further environmental protection by substantially accelerating the acceptance and use of improved and more cost-effective technologies.
 ETV seeks to achieve this goal by providing high quality, peer reviewed data on technology performance to those involved in the design, distribution, permitting, purchase, and use of environmental technologies.

-ETV works in partnership with recognized standards and testing organizations; stakeholders groups which consist of buyers, vendor organizations, and permitting agencies; and with the full participation of individual technology developers.
+ETV works in partnership with recognized standards and testing organizations; stakeholders groups which consist of buyers, vendor organizations, and permitters; and with the full participation of individual technology developers.
 The program evaluates the performance of innovative technologies by developing test plans that are responsive to the needs of stakeholders, conducting field or laboratory (as appropriate) testing, collecting and analyzing data, and preparing peer reviewed reports.
 All evaluations are conducted in accordance with rigorous quality assurance protocols to ensure that data of known and adequate quality are generated and that the results are defensible.

-NSF International (NSF) in cooperation with the EPA operates the Drinking Water Treatment Systems (DWTS) program, one of 12 technology areas under ETV.
-This DWTS program evaluated the performance of the Hydranautics ESPA2-4040 Reverse Osmosis Membrane Element Module, which is a membrane filtration system used in package drinking water treatment system applications.
-The verification test focused on determining the capability of the membrane to remove total and dissolved arsenic from drinking water.
-This document provides the verification test results for the Hydranautics ESPA2-4040 Reverse Osmosis Membrane Element Module.
+NSF International (NSF) in cooperation with the EPA operates the Drinking Water Treatment Systems (DWTS) Pilot, one of 12 technology areas under ETV.
+This DWTS Pilot evaluated the performance of the Koch Membrane Systems TFC[®]-ULP4 Reverse Osmosis Membrane Element Module, which is a membrane filtration element used in package drinking water treatment system applications.
+The verification test focused on determining the capability of the membrane element to remove total and dissolved arsenic from drinking water.
+This document provides the verification test results for the Koch Membrane Systems TFC[®]-ULP4 Reverse Osmosis Membrane Element Module (Koch membrane module).